 - Distinguished Service Award, West Texas Geological Society, 2009.

 - Petroleum exploration and development geology.
 I am familiar with the petroleum exploration geology of New Mexico, especially as applied to the frontier basins and the Permian Basin of southeastern New Mexico.

 - Petroleum source rocks (for introduction to project report that describes analyzed wells and types of data available--click here).
 The majority of analyses are available in a digital database on CD-ROM (New Mexico Bureau of geology Database DDS DB2).
-Please contact our publications office if you wish to get a copy of this publication or buy online at Bureau Publications - Petroleum Source Rock Project.
+Please contact our publications office if you wish to get a copy of this publication, visit our publications office or buy online.
 We continually strive to add more source rock data to our records.
 Newer data have been made available though Bureau open-file reports on specific stratigraphic units or basins.
 An updated list of Open-file reports and other publications that contain source rock analyses may be found here.